algorithmica-org/algorithmica/content/english/hpc/external-memory/sorting.md

 This is quite fast.
 If we have 1GB of memory and 10GB of data, this essentially means that we need a little bit more than 3 times the effort than just reading the data to sort it.
 Interestingly enough, we can do better.

-### K-way Mergesort
+### $k$-way Mergesort

 Half of a page ago we have learned that in the external memory model, we can merge $k$ arrays just as easily as two arrays — at the cost of reading them.
 Why don't we apply this fact here?

-Let's sort each block of size $M$ in-memory just as we did before, but during each merge stage, we will split sorted blocks not just in pairs to be merged, but take as many blocks we can fit into our memory during a k-way merge.
+Let's sort each block of size $M$ in-memory just as we did before, but during each merge stage, we will split sorted blocks not just in pairs to be merged, but take as many blocks we can fit into our memory during a $k$-way merge.
 This way the height of the merge tree would be greatly reduced, while each layer would still be done in $O(\frac{N}{B})$ IOPS.

 How many sorted arrays can we merge at once?
 Exactly $k = \frac{M}{B}$, since we need memory for one block for each array.
 Since the total amount of layers will be reduced to $\log_{\frac{M}{B}} \frac{N}{M}$, the total complexity will be reduced to